nxquang-al/polygon-auto-annotate-tool/README.md

 # Install packages
 $ pip install -r requirements.txt

 # Clone and build detectron2 from source.
-Since it is modify
+Since it need to be modified
 # to adapt to this app, we have forked and modified the source code.
 $ pip install -e git+https://github.com/nxquang-al/detectron2.git#egg=detectron2